Workflows

 WorkflowMonitor

-WorkflowMonitor provides Temporal-like visibility into workflow executions:
+WorkflowMonitor provides visibility into workflow executions — running, completed, and failed:

 from sagewai import WorkflowMonitor